Sulphur-crested cockatoo (Cacatua galerita)

 Bill, Mary and Charlie are not wild birds.
 They are all well over 30 years old (cockatoos have been known to live for 150 years in captivity) and have not been brought up with other birds.
 They prefer the company of humans.
 Charlie is a builder at heart.
 He digs burrows and makes complex arrangements of sticks and bark inside them.
 If you sing to Bill he will dance.
 Charlie chuckles at odd moments.

 Cockatoos are very intelligent.
 They eat seeds, roots, buds, berries, nuts and insects.

 The Eclectus parrot is a tropical species of parrot.
-The vibrant green feathered males (left), fly throughout the forest canopies gathering food for his female (right), who stays for large times, at home in a tree hollow.
+The vibrant green feathered males (left), fly throughout the forest canopies gathering food for his female (right), who stays for large amounts of time when nesting, at home in a tree hollow.
 The males green feathers and even his yellow/orange beak, help him camouflage into the canopy leaves and vines, while the female, like a red traffic light, sticks her head out of the nest making it easier for him to find her again.

 Our very vocal Mordecai and Scarlett, love to mimic all sorts of noises and songs they hear from their visitors.